 A unique safari destination, Phinda’s safari lodges offer sophistication and style in pristine African bushveld.
 The Phinda Reserve is a popular destination for safari honeymoons and offers a number of lodge choices to suit all types of visitors.

-A stately manor house surrounded by indigenous coastal forest is the tranquil setting of this golf estate, hotel and health spa.
+A stately manor house surrounded by indigenous coastal forest is the tranquil setting of this golf estate, elegant hotel and health spa.
 Selborne Hotel is situated close to the warm Indian Ocean and just south of the city of Durban.

 Located along the tropical belt of KwaZulu-Natal, nestled amongst the palm and giant milkwood trees lies Teremok Marine, a luxurious five-star boutique guest house.
 The lodge is located 1km outside of the ever-popular town of Umhlanga Rocks.